 Some states require notaries to keep a journal, some do not.
 Even if a journal is not required in your state, it is wise to keep a notary journal.
 It provides evidence that the notary is using reasonable care for each transaction.
 It provides useful information in case there are future questions about a transaction.

-A notary journal should be tamper resistant to prevent pages from being added or removed.
+A journal should be tamper-resistant to prevent pages from being added or removed.
 Loose pages kept in a 3-ring binder or a spiral notebook is not a secure notary journal.
 Sequential page numbering and sequential transaction numbering are useful security features.
 A thumbprint is a useful security feature, where allowed by state law.

 The notary journal should be kept secure at all times.
+It may be kept in a fireproof, waterproof safe.
 Some states require that notary journals must be delivered to the state notary regulator when the notary’s career is over.
 Before turning in your journal, make a copy to keep for your records, in case a question arises.

 Colorado Notary Journal Requirements

-Colorado notary law CRS 12-55-111 requires the follow information to be recorded in the notary journal, at the time of notarization:
+Colorado notary law CRS 12-55-111 requires the following information to be recorded in the notary journal, at the time of notarization:

 date of notarial act